 |

 High-Valent Oxidants: The mild, cheap, and selective activation of hydrocarbons (for use in the pharmaceutical and agriculture industries) is a grand chemical challenge due to the strength of the C–H bond.
 We develop methods for bioinspired metal-mediated oxidative activation of C–H bonds in hydrocarbon substrates.
 We have identified that tuning of the reactivity of high-valent oxidants can be achieved by simple ligand exchange at high-valent oxidants.
-We are exploring a new class of hydrocarbon oxidation reaction, high-valent metal-halide C–H hydrogen atom transfer activation, which we believe will achieve facile C–H activation under ambient conditions. |
+We are exploring a new class of hydrocarbon oxidation reaction, high-valent metal-halide C–H hydrogen atom transfer activation, which we believe will achieve facile C–H activation under ambient conditions.
+The main objective of this project is to prepare biomimetic metal-halides that are capable of activation and halogenation of the strongest of C–H bonds. |

 Our research is funded by:

-SFI research centre AMBER/CRANN
+SFI research centre BIORBIC

 Useful research LINKS: Useful resources for group members and those pursuing research in bioinspired inorganic chemistry.